LeBlinn/PortfolioWebsite/README.md

-# Personal-Website
+# Portfolio Website
-Made using the React framework. \
-Self-hosted using Docker & Nginx.

-### Notes
-While this website is far from perfect. \
-It serves as a portal to the other projects I've worked on
+This website was made in order to showcase my projects and skills.
+It was made using the React framework with TailwindCSS.
+The website is hosted in a docker container running Nginx on my home server.